pukkapies/urop2019/README.md

 # Deep Learning for Music Tagging (aka 'Orpheus')

 This is the repository of an Imperial College UROP 2019 project in deep learning for music tagging.
 We aimed at developing an end-to-end music audio auto-tagger competitive with the state-of-the-art.
-We replicated the CNN architecture proposed by Pons et al. in [this](https://arxiv.org/pdf/1711.02520.pdf) paper, and successfully reproduced the results they obtained with the Million Songs Dataset.
+We replicated the CNN architecture proposed by (Pons, et al., 2018) in [this](https://arxiv.org/pdf/1711.02520.pdf) paper, and successfully reproduced the results they obtained with the Million Songs Dataset.
 Since our model learned to predict some audio features quite accurately, we decided to call it 'Orpheus', like the legendary ancient Greek poet and musician.

 ## Table of Contents